 ALLOCATION OF RESPONSIBILITY

-The Processor shall be responsible for processing the personal data under this Data Processing Agreement in accordance with the Controller’s instructions, irrespective of statutory obligations.
+The Processor shall be responsible for processing the personal data under this Data Processing Agreement in accordance with the Controller’s documented instructions.

-The Processor is explicitly not responsible for other processing of personal data, including but not limited to, the collection of personal data by the Controller, processing for purposes that are not reported by the Controller to the Processor and processing by third parties other than the Sub-Processors under this Data Processing Agreement.
+The Processor is expressly not responsible for other processing of personal data, including but not limited to, the collection of personal data by the Controller, processing for purposes that are not reported by the Controller to the Processor and processing by third parties other than the Sub-Processors under this Data Processing Agreement.

 ENGAGING OF SUB-PROCESSORS

-The Processor is authorised within the framework of the Agreement to engage Sub-Processors.
+The Controller hereby gives general authorisation to to engage Sub-Processors within the framework of the Agreement.
 The Processor shall inform the Controller about any intended changes concerning the addition or replacement of Sub-Processors.

 The Controller has the right to object against any Sub-Processors engaged by the Processor.
 In case of objection by the Controller, the Parties hereby agree to resolve this matter in good faith.

-The Processor shall in any event ensure that the Sub-Processors will be obliged to agree in writing to substantially similar duties that are agreed by and between the Parties.
+The Processor shall in any event ensure that the Sub-Processors will be obliged to agree in writing to obligations no less stricter than the obligations agreed by and between the Parties in this Data Processing Agreement.

 DUTY TO REPORT

-In the event of a security breach (a failing or breach of the security of personal data) and/or a data breach (a breach on the security of personal data that leads to a considerable chance on negative consequences, or has negative consequences, on the protection of personal data as referred to in article 34a of the Wbp), the Processor shall, to the best of its ability, notify the Controller thereof without undue delay, but in any event not later than thirty six (36) hours, after which the Controller shall determine whether or not to inform the relevant supervisory authority and/or the Data subjects.
+In the event of a personal data breach, within the meaning of article 4 (12) of the GDPR, the Processor shall, to the best of its ability, notify the Controller thereof without undue delay, but in any event not later than thirty six (36) hours, after which the Controller shall determine whether or not to inform the relevant supervisory authority and/or the Data subjects.
 The Controller is responsible for fulfilment of any statutory notification obligations.
 The Processor shall promptly take adequate remedial measures.

 If required by law and/or legislation, the Processor shall fully cooperate in notifying the relevant Data subjects and/or the relevant supervisory authority.

-The duty of the Processor to report a breach includes, in any event, the duty to report the fact that a breach has occurred and, as far as known by the Processor, the following details:
+The notification obligation includes in any event the duty to report the fact that a personal data breach has occurred, including details regarding:

-information about the first point of contact regarding the notification;

-the date at which the breach has occurred (the period in which the breach occurred suffices in case the Processor is unable to determine the exact date at which the breach occurred);

-the (suspected) cause of the breach;
+the (suspected) cause of the personal data breach;

-the (currently known and or anticipated) consequences thereof;
+the contact point where more information can be obtained;

-the number of Data subjects who are or may be affected by the breach (a minimum and maximum number of affected Data subjects suffices in case the exact number cannot be determined);
+the approximate number of Data subjects and number of personal data records concerned;

-a description of the group of Data subjects who are or may be affected by the data breach, including the type of personal data which has been breached;

-whether the personal data has been encrypted, hashed or in any manner has been made incomprehensible or inaccessible to unauthorized individuals;

-the proposed and or implemented remedial actions to end the breach and to limit its consequences.
+the (currently known and/or anticipated) consequences thereof;

+the (proposed) solution;

+the measures that have already been taken.

 SECURITY